barthollomew/tspExplored/README.md

 Welcome.
-This educational project focuses on solving the fascinating Traveling Salesman Problem (TSP) using various algorithmic approaches in C++ as part of Bachelor of Computer Science coursework.
+This educational project focuses on solving the fascinating Traveling Salesman Problem (TSP) using various algorithmic approaches in C++ as part of my Bachelor of Computer Science coursework.

 ## 🚀 Algorithms